milofultz/milofultz.github.io/_posts/2021-11-13-insertion-sort-6502.md

 ---
 layout: post
-title: 📊 Selection Sort with 6502 Assembly
+title: 📊 Insertion Sort with 6502 Assembly
 description: Implementing a sorting algorithm in Assembly is a pain, and the difficulty made it fun.
 summary: Implementing a sorting algorithm in Assembly is a pain, and the difficulty made it fun.
 comments: true